 Alloys such as 800H/HT®, are used in methane reformer furnaces for tubes, pigtails, outlet headers, bypass ducts, etc. Where temperatures and the carburising conditions are such that metal dusting is a concern alloys such as 602 CA® and RA333® are commonly considered.
 In the manufacture of nitric acid, thermal processing alloys are used for catalyst support grids and baskets.

-Our team of metallurgists and in-house laboratory can provide you with technical support.
+Our team of metallurgists can provide you with technical support.

-Please send your technical questions to email@example.com or to find out more about our service, please visit our laboratory page.
+Please send your technical questions to email@example.com or to find out more about our services, please visit our Technical Services page.